 The Super-Boost could save you from having to purchase a new air conditioning compressor or system!

-The Supco can save stuck compressor by increasing the compressor’s starting torque by 500%.
+The Supco can save a stuck compressor by increasing the compressor’s starting torque by 500%.

-The Supco, Super-Boost is a solid state relay and hard start capacitor no loose parts or complicated wiring.
+The Supco, Super-Boost is a solid-state relay and hard start capacitor with no loose parts or complicated wiring.
 Just wire it across your run capacitor as shown below:

 On a single capacitor connect as in the picture below.
 On dual capacitor systems just connect between the “C” and “Herm” terminals.